anubhavsengupta/stringsorter/README.md

-# a graphical user interface that takes any thing as an input.
+# String Sorter

-# It can either reverse the string or sort it.
+A graphical User interface that can reverse or sort a give sequence of numbers or characters.